petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/pages-reference.md

   * Used to indicate that a page was read
 * `pageViewed` (relevant event attribute - `page`):
   * Event fires when a page is visited (i.e. a page has loaded and the user stays to view the page)
-  * Used to indicated that a page was viewed
+  * Used to indicate that a page was viewed
 * `ctaClicked` (relevant event attribute - `elementId`):
   * Event fires when a user clicks on the target element
   * Used to track if a call-to-action element was clicked